csusi/lfs/README.md

 Beyond Linux From Scratch Preparation
 --------------------------------------

-Becaise the basic LFS installation is very limited, this 9.4 section includes builds for additional tools like openssl, wget, and git to facilitate building the Beyond Linux From Scratch components when booted into our new LFS instance.
+Because the basic LFS installation is very limited, this 9.4 section includes builds for additional tools like openssl, wget, and git to facilitate building the Beyond Linux From Scratch components when booted into our new LFS instance.